outlearn-content/angular/sections/step_06.md

 `{{phone.name}}` binding as the element content.
 In this step the `{{phone.id}}` binding is used in the element attribute.

-We also added phone images next to each record using an image tag with the {@link ng.directive:ngSrc ngSrc} directive.
+We also added phone images next to each record using an image tag with the ngSrc directive.
 That directive prevents the browser from treating the Angular `{{ expression }}` markup literally, and initiating a request to invalid URL `http://localhost:8000/app/{{phone.imageUrl}}`, which it would have done if we had only specified an attribute binding in a regular `src` attribute (`<img src="{{phone.imageUrl}}">`).